-It is important that you prepare an emergency kit for you and your family, it is equally important to prepare an emergency kit for your animals.
+It is important that you prepare an emergency kit for yourself and your family, it is equally important to prepare an emergency kit for your animals.
 All emergency kits should be located at least four (4) feet off the floor and readily accessible.
 Food, water, and medications in these kits need to be refreshed occasionally and not have passed expiration dates.
 If evacuation is imminent, place your animal in a carrier or on a leash ahead of time so time is not lost chasing a scared pet at the last minute.

 Listed below are recommendations for a basic pet emergency kit that should be clearly marked as a pet emergency kit and accessible when needed.

 - Water – At least a three (3) day supply

 - Non-perishable food – At least (3) three-day supply in an airtight waterproof container

 - If your pet is used to receiving treats bring them also